MIT-Emerging-Talent/ET6-CDSP-group-19-repo/5_communication_strategy/README.md

 [2]:https://medium.com/

+### Direct Outreach via Email

+While our website serves as the main platform for our research, we recognize that even the most comprehensive resources require proactive promotion to reach their intended audiences.
+Direct outreach bridges this discovery gap by ensuring our work reaches key organizations and researchers who can benefit from and build upon our findings.

+To support this effort, we plan to contact key organizations, particularly KIND and researchers focused on immigration policy, through personalized emails.
+These messages will briefly present our main findings and invite recipients to explore our interactive website and GitHub repository.
+We will also include a summary PDF for those seeking additional detail and highlight our team’s diverse academic backgrounds and shared commitment to collaborative, impact-driven work.

+This personalized approach complements our digital strategy and helps ensure our research reaches those best positioned to apply its insights in advocacy, policy development, and beyond.

 ## What Do We Want Them to Learn?

 - How legal representation or lack thereof affects case outcomes for immigrant